anilkumarannam/technical_paper/README.md

 }
 ```

-For circles, developer will need to know the radius:
+For circles, the developer will need to know the radius:

 ```
 class Circle